Code-Institute-Submissions/milestone-1-THE-A-TEAM/README.md

 The CSS/HTML for the timeline on the Our News page was adapted from a tutorial on W3-schools. https://www.w3schools.com/howto/howto_css_timeline.asp

-Thanks to the Stackoverflow (https://stackoverflow.com/) community for helping solve some CSS problems.
+Thanks to the Stackoverflow community (https://stackoverflow.com/) for helping solve some CSS problems.
-Changing the appearance of an auto-filled field set by the browser.
+- Changing the appearance of an auto-filled field set by the browser.
-How to change the styling on the Bootstrap custom-checkboxes.
+- How to change the styling on the Bootstrap custom-checkboxes.

-### content

-### Media

 ## Acknowledgments

 Inspiration for this project came from:
-Remembering the 80’s TV show The A-Team, about a band of mercenaries, whom, if you could find them, then you could hire them to solve your problem.
+Remembering the 80’s TV show **The A-Team**, about a band of mercenaries, whom, if you could find them, then you could hire them to solve your problem.
 Taking that core idea and merging it with Marvels Avengers.